An Empirical Study of the Influence of Adversarial Fine-Tuning on Compressed Neural Networks

 \section{Discussions}

-{\bf Adversarial fine-tuning instead of adversarial training:} Based on the experiments in~\Cref{sec:results}, we have shown that {\em adversarial fine-tuning}, $\mathcal{T}_{ad}(\cdot)$, can improve the robustness of {\em compressed models}.
-With only three epochs of adversarial fine-tuning, the robustness performance shows a remarkable improvement, from about $0\%$ to almost the same levels as full robust models.
-These gains are across the two datasets and both the compression methods considered in this work, as captured in~\Cref{tab:fintuning} and~\Cref{tab:cifar} for Fashion-MNIST, and CIFAR10, respectively.
-This in our view is a remarkable results, as the efficiency gains due to compression and adversarial fine-tuning can aggregated over.
-These experiments show that both efficiency and robustness can be jointly improved by performing adversarial fine-tuning on compressed models. \\
+\textbf{Adversarial fine-tuning instead of adversarial training:} Based on the experiments in~\Cref{sec:results}, we have shown that \emph{adversarial fine-tuning}, $\mathcal{T}_{ad}(\cdot)$, can substantially improve the robustness of \emph{compressed models}.
+With only three epochs of adversarial fine-tuning, robustness improves dramatically, from about $0\%$ to nearly the same levels as fully robust models.
+These gains are consistent across all datasets and both compression methods considered in this work, as shown in~\Cref{tab:final_quant}.
+We view this as a significant result, since the efficiency gains from compression and adversarial fine-tuning can be compounded.
+These experiments demonstrate that both efficiency and robustness can be jointly improved by applying adversarial fine-tuning to compressed models.

-{\bf Pruning versus quantization:} Works that compare the test performance of pruning and quantization previously have used compression ratios that might not be fair.
-For instance, comparing compressed models with $50\%$ pruning ratio and {\tt INT8} quantization precision~\cite{li2017pruning}.
-We performed a systematic tuning of compression levels for structured pruning and quantization, to match their test performance, as shown in~Figure~\ref{fig:compressionlevels}.
-This results in the use of $80\%$ sparsity ratio versus {\tt INT8} precision for Fashion-MNIST dataset, and $50\%$ versus {\tt INT8} for CIFAR10.
-This is reasonable as CIFAR10 is a more complex dataset and to match the same performance with {\tt INT8} the sparsity ratio has to be smaller.
+{\bf Pruning versus quantization:} Previous works comparing the test performance of pruning and quantization have often used compression ratios that may not be fair.
+For example, some compare models with a $50\%$ pruning ratio against models with \texttt{INT8} quantization precision~\cite{li2017pruning}.
+In our work, we performed a systematic tuning of compression levels for structured pruning and quantization to match their test performance, as shown in~Figure~\ref{fig:compressionlevels}.
+This resulted in the use of an $80\%$ sparsity ratio versus \texttt{INT8} precision for the Fashion-MNIST dataset.